 “It is important that state institutions play a greater role in creating a business environment able to retain current investments and attract new ones”

-FIAA: What is your impression on the current business operating environment in Albania?
+FIAA: What is the IFC’s current long term finance investment strategy in Albania?

 read more »